hudeifaosman/blockchain-voting-system/README.md

 # Aadhaar Voting
-Aadhaar Based voting system using blockchain technology Project implemented as part of Rajasthan Hackathron
+Voting system using blockchain technology
+Project implemented as part of Rajasthan Hackathron

 ## Description